 I love triathletes, they're the most positive, friendly, helpful and inspirational people you could ever wish to meet.

-A year later, I've now done 2 sprint triathlons, a duathlon and an Ironman 70.3 event in Austria.
-I'll be completing an Olympic distance event in August 2019, before I start training again for another Ironman 70.3.
+A year later, I've now done 2 sprint triathlons, a duathlon and an Ironman 70.3 event in Austria, and most recently an Olympic distance event in August 2019.

 If you're into triathlon and want to follow along then I'd love to connect on Instagram @MatthewSpurr.